Stephen Jackson: Personal life

 Stemming from the two referenced incidents in 2004 and 2006, Jackson has pled guilty to felony criminal recklessness, and been charged with a number of misdemeanors, including assault, disorderly conduct, and two counts of battery.

 On January 4, 2018, Jackson told TMZ, "I smoked my whole career, had a hell of a career.
 Didn't miss no games," when asked by a reporter if the NBA should remove marijuana from their banned substances list.

-On July 7, 2020, Jackson defended Philadelphia Eagles wide receiver DeSean Jackson for posting an anti-Semitic post on Instagram, which included a quote falsely attributed to Adolf Hitler.
+On July 7, 2020, Jackson defended Philadelphia Eagles wide receiver DeSean Jackson for posting an antisemitic post on Instagram, which included a quote falsely attributed to Adolf Hitler.
 After receiving criticism from Naismith Hall of Fame members such as Kareem Abdul-Jabbar and Charles Barkley, Jackson apologized for his comments, saying that he "used the wrong words".

 On January 6, 2021, Jackson officially converted to Islam.
-Jackson stated in an interview that "I can honestly say that there is no one who loves Allah more than me."
-He also stated that "Everything I have today is because I get on my knees and pray five times a day.
-I wouldn’t be able to wake up, breathe, and provide for my child, if I didn’t get on my knees and worship Allah.
+Jackson stated in an interview, "I can honestly say that there is no one who loves Allah more than me."
+He also stated, "Everything I have today is because I get on my knees and pray five times a day.
+I wouldn't be able to wake up, breathe, and provide for my child, if I didn't get on my knees and worship Allah.
 Allah is the one in control, and each and every one of us in creation are reliant on Allah in each and every moment.
 It is only when we realize this that this inner peace descends upon us.
-And that’s what Islam is about–Salaam–that peace."
+And that's what Islam is about–Salaam–that peace."

 In December 2011, under the alias Stak5, Jackson released a rap mixtape entitled What's a Lockout?, hosted by DJ Scream of Maybach Music Group.
-The mixtape included guest appearances by various artists, including hip-hop rapper Scarface.
+The mixtape included guest appearances by various artists, including rapper Scarface.

 Imani Showalter, Jackson's ex-fiancée and mother of two of his children, was a cast member of the first season of Basketball Wives: LA, a reality show airing on American cable television network VH1.